 Until the post-pandemic surge of overseas buyers had died down it was difficult to see what the new normal might look like.
-In my review of 2022 I said that we needed to see two more years of statistics to make a judgement and I believe we are now at that stage.
+In my review of 2022 I said that we needed to see two years of statistics to make a judgement and I believe we are now at that stage.
+We know that 131,388 foreigners bought a property in Spain in 2023 and with 69,412 already in the books in the first half of 2024, I predict the full year will be around 135,000±, assuming 2% annual growth which, as I've already pointed out, had become the norm prepandemic.

 These latest statistics clearly show the overseas sector of the Spanish property market has become a much bigger cake over the last decade.
-In fact, in the decade since 2015, nearly 1.1m overseas buyers have invested in the Spanish property market, the actual figure being 1,074,231.
-In addition, the traditional markets from northern Europe have been joined by other nationalities that barely registered previously and the signs are that these groups continue to grow.
-And while it was the case that much of the overseas sector was based on second home ownership, it's now clear the balance has changed, with more purchases linked to permanent residence, either as retirees or working.
+In addition, the traditional markets from northern Europe have been joined by other nationalities that barely registered previously and the signs are that these groups will continue to grow.
+And while it remains the case that much of the overseas sector is based on second home ownership, there are indications that the balance is changing, with more purchases linked to permanent residence, either as retirees or working.
 For example, two decades ago 77% of British buyers were second home owners, today that has fallen to 60% with 40% classed as resident foreign owners.
-And in just the last decade there's been an even more noticeable shift in the overall overseas sector; in 2015, 51% of foreign buyers were non-resident second home owners, the 2024 statistics show that's dropped to 41%.